|

 "He's gone."

 Mr. Reid sighed.
 "Julia.
 I have something to share with you.
-But only if you can promise me you will not share it with an
+But only if you can promise me you will not share it with anyone else."

 "What is it?"